Christianity Is A Path, Not A Religion

 To me, my personal experiences in life exemplify the steps God takes to deliver us to His Son, Jesus.

 In other words, I believe that God has always had a plan for me.
-I have no doubt that He sent me down a path that led me through the Catholic Church -- to becoming “born again” after following the teachings of an Evangelical TV preacher -- to the Methodist church that I attend today.
-Or, it could be that both the Catholic and Protestant denominations have served as guideposts to where I am today as a Christian.
+I have no doubt that He sent me down a path that led me through the Catholic Church -- to becoming “born again” after following the teachings of an Evangelical TV preacher -- to the Methodist church I attended for a few years, back to a television ministry I exclusively watch today.
+Or, it could be that both the Catholic and Protestant denominations have served as guideposts to where I am today as a born again believer.

-In essence and contrary to the ways in which many people see things, the two major denominations of Christianity -- Catholicism and Protestantism -- are equal in the eyes of God.
-Catholics and Protestants are brothers and sisters in Christ, and we should never separate ourselves from one another, instead we should trust God to bring us through His desired plan.
+In essence and contrary to the ways in which many people see things, we should never separate ourselves from one another, instead we should trust God to bring us through His desired plan.